 SB_USER = "YOUR_SCRAPING_BEE_TOKEN"

-SB_PARAMS = "render_js=true&premium_proxy=true" # can add more params
+SB_PARAMS = "render_js=false&premium_proxy=true" # can add more params

 SB_PROXY = {